samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 ### Level 17: Precise Hunter

-You have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against the creature currently marked by your [Hunter’s Mark](/spells/2619166-hunters-mark).
+You have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against the creature currently marked by your [Hunter's Mark](/spells/2619166-hunters-mark).

 ### Level 18: Feral Senses